thumbnail image

 3. The close season comes effect on the 15th March until the 16th June and no type of fishing is allowed during the close season on the river.

 4. The Coors AC year starts from the 1st April.
-Membershipsubscriptions should be paid before the 1st May, after this date an additional re-joining fee may be applied at the discretion of the Management Committee.
+Membershipsubscriptions should be paid before the 1st May.

 5. Juniors under the age of 18 or over 12 on the 1st April are entitled to free memberships.
 To qualify they need to be nominated by a full member of the club and supply a completed membership form and must fish on an adjacent peg to the full member.
 Junior Anglers aged 13 to 16 get a free Environment Agency rod licence and they must. have this in place before fishing